Highlight.JS

 Highlight.js is a godsend especially if you like to use Markdown for your blog posts (as we do).
 Just write your usual Markdown post with your typical Markdown code block.
 Highlight.js will automatically detect the code block and the language in which it is written (and syntax highlight it appropriately).
 Haven't tried it with any other form of post editing, but I'm sure it works just as well with anything else (rich text editor, plain text/HTML, etc.)-- definitely worth a shot.
 And it's got themes (woot)!
 Here's a quick rundown of how I got it working:

-2. Upload your theme of choice (CSS file) from the styles folder to your server (for Tumblr users, use the static upload tool to get a Tumblr hosted URL to your uploaded CSS file).
-I chose the styles/github.css theme.
+folder to your server (for Tumblr users, use the static upload tool to get a Tumblr hosted URL to your uploaded CSS file).
+I chose thestyles/github.css

 <link